Cancer Pathology Second Opinions

 Can I send digital slides?

-Yes—we accept digital pathology files or glass slides.
+Yes—we accept both digital pathology files and physical glass slides.

 How is biomarker testing done?